-Kh Asif asks PTI chief to show party foreign funding’s money trail
+Kh Asif asks PTI chief to show party’s foreign funding money trail

 He said that PTI and Jamat-e-Islami always talked about corruption but

-both parties failed to control this issue in KPK, a such province where they were running the coalition government.
+both parties failed to control that issue in KPK, a province where they were running the coalition government.

-He alleged that both parties were actually involved in corruption cases.
+He alleged that both the parties were actually involved in corruption cases.

-He said that many workers of PTI were leaving the party in KPK due to
+He said that many PTI workers were leaving the party in KPK due to

-its poor policies and advised PTI leadership to do some development and welfare work for general public in their remaining tenure in the province.
+its poor policies and advised its leadership to do some development and welfare work for general public in their remaining tenure in the province.

-Kh Asif asks PTI chief to show party foreign funding’s money trail
+Kh Asif asks PTI chief to show party’s foreign funding money trail

 ISLAMABAD, Jan 23 (APP): Minister for Defence Khawaja Muhammad Asif on Monday said that Pakistan Tehreek-i-insaf (PTI) Chief Imran Khan should stop misleading the nation and show money trail of his party foreign fundings.